rivkiroten/vc-system-justice-dept/README.md

             |- db.js )

-in this case, since server code is very basic, I decided on a separate file with an appropriate name (server.js) (applying the server functions whould be in the controller folder (getParticipants, getConferenceDetails etc.))
+in this case, since server code is very basic, I decided on a separate file with an appropriate name (server.js) (applying the server functions (getParticipants, getConferenceDetails etc.) whould be in the controller folder)

 My point of departure is that the conference details are saved in the DB, and also, when a participant joins the conference, it is immediately saved to the DB (as active), associated to the conference.